Kimeiga/life-of-kimeiga/_posts/2018-09-11-broken-mechanics.md

 Life, being a game, has a meta too!
 However, you will find that a low percentage of people play Life's meta, much lower than in any competitive game.
 This is because humans have a lot to lose in **real life**.
 We have families, reputations, and personal belongings.
 In a game, we have anonymity and few real world consequences for our actions, so we are free exploit mechanics as we wish.
 In real life, people are much more *risk-averse*, and will try to avoid doing things if not many other people are doing them, even if they are extremely viable.
 Such is the herding of real life.

-The following is a my list of Life's *broken mechanics* that relatively few people exploit, but are literally there for the taking.
+The following is my list of Life's *broken mechanics* that relatively few people exploit, but are literally there for the taking.
 A *broken* mechanic, is one that is so viable that there's almost no reason not to use it (it is thus part of the *meta*).

 ## 1. STEM Majors